vsupapo/BookNook/README.md

 This application uses the Mongo Java driver to connect to the EC2 instance and allow the user to perform database management CRUD operations.

 ## Requirements
-In order to run the BookNook application, you will need the following:
+In order to run the BookNook application, you will need the `mongo-java-driver-3.8.1.jar` file and a Java IDE such as Eclipse or IntelliJ.

-1. `mongo-java-driver-3.8.1.jar`
-2. Java IDE such as Eclipse or IntelliJ

 ## Installation
 1. Download the BookNook application